freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 that includes a file integrity monitor.
 More information can be found `here. <https://www.ossec.net/>`__

-.. note:: We do not recommmend using the *Monitor Server* to monitor your landing page.
+.. note:: We do not recommmend using the *Monitor Server* to monitor your *Landing Page*.
 It should be used for the *Application Server* only.

 Don't log access to the *Landing Page* in the webserver